-- and use of a right of veto in the south.
-Secision-making the house of the institutions as a vital component of any review. - (recix) The Paragran Parliament calls upon the Commission to agree interim legislation with the Member States by concerted a tion pursuant to Article 116 in conjunction with Article 113(1) of the EEC Treaty, in accordance with the principles governing international amploitation of the scabed assegreed jointly by the Members of the EEC, taking this present resolution into account, and, after referring it to Parliament, to submit it to the Council for adoption: - 12.
-Decides to organize its own work on the Conference on the law of the Sea as follows: - (xxx) The European Parliament decides to set up a non-permanent committee to deal with the subject-matter of the Whirl Conference on the Law of the Son. - (xxxi) It regards as having priority, on the basis of the provisional and final results of the Third Conference on the Law of the Sea, watters connected with introducing Community management of sea affairs; - che Conference on the law of the Strophac Community of the Conference on the law of the Saa (Community plausa), it authorizes its above done tituted committee to delegate expressly a number of Hombers of Parliament to attend the next session of the Conference in Géneva and requesta it to establish itself before the summer recess with a view to examining the possibility of much a delegation. - Instructs its President to forward this resolution to the Council, the Commission and the greenments of the Assher Status.
+- (xxix) The Forecast Parliament calls upon the Commission to agree interim legislation with the Member States by concerted action pursuant to Article 116 in conjunction with Article 113(1) of the EEC Treaty, in accordance with the principles governing international exploitation of the scabed as agreed jointly by the Members of the EEC, taking this present resolution into account, and, after referring it to Parliament, to submit it to the Council for adoption; - 1.
+Becides to organize its own work on the Conference on the Law of the Sea as follows: - (xxx) The European Parliament decides to set up a non-parmament . committee to deal with the subject-matter of the Third Conference on the Law of the Sea. - (xxxi) It regards as having priority, on the basis of the provisional and final results of the Third Conference on the Law of the Sea, matters connected with introducing Community management of sea affairs; - (madi) In view of the importance for the European Community of the Conference on the Law of the Sea (Community clause), it authorizes its above-constituted committee to delegate expressly thrumber of Members of Parliament to attend the next session of the Conference in Géneva and requests it to establish itself before the summer recess with a view to examining the possibility of such a delegation. - 3.
+Instructe its President to forward this resolution to the Council, the Commission and the governments of the Member Status.